epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 date the fish market in Wuhan, the source of the outbreak, closed (31st of December 2019).
-We evaluated the samples from each scenario based on how closely their trajectories matched the 1,975 confirmed cases observed on the 25th of January.
+We evaluated the samples from each scenario based on how closely their trajectories matched the 1,975 confirmed cases observed on the 25th of January \[7\].
 Samples were rejected if their simulated cumulative case estimates were outside a 5% interval on either side of this (1,876 - 2,074) .
 Outbreak simulation was stopped if a sample exceeded the upper bound on the number of observed cases.